STAT545-UBC-hw-2018-19/hw01-rachlobay/545_hw1_rmarkdown_dataset.md

 ## F-statistic: 734.4 on 3 and 146 DF,  p-value: < 2.2e-16
 ```

-### 6. Conclusions
+### Conclusions

 We investigated the iris data set by looking at a couple of the key functions, plots and models that showed us some of the relationships between the variables.
-There is still a lot more that can be done, but that can be saved for a tim
+Hopefully this provided a flavour of the analysis that can be done on the iris data set.